dstnbrkr/componentkit/_docs/lifecycle-methods.md

 <div class="note-important">
   <p>
-     There are no guarantees that the component's children or parents are mounted in `willUnmount` or `componentWillRelinquishView`.
-You **must not** use `CKComponentActionSend` or any other method that assumes the component's parents are mounted.
+     There are no guarantees that the component's children or parents are mounted in <code>willUnmount</code> or <code>componentWillRelinquishView</code>.
+You <b>must not</b> use <code>CKComponentActionSend</code> or any other method that assumes the component's parents are mounted.
   </p>
 </div>